Code-Institute-Submissions/tomes2000-devkota_consultancy/README.md

    ![Services](documents/services.png)

   * Contact form - The contact form allows the user to book an appointment by submitting their contact details in; the user can also add how they heard about the company.
 Furthermore, there is a section which allows the user to add input into the form to convey messages to the design team.
 This allows the design team to get a sense of what services the user requires and gives them a chance to prepare documents before the appointment with the client.
+When contact is selected on the navigation bar, this section will appear.

    ![Contact](documents/contact-form.png)